Qantas has updated the Business Rewards program, sweetening the offers, and making it easier to move to higher tiers within the program.

 Level 1 is the base tier in the program, and where you will be when you first join.

-At this level, your earn gets a boost to 30% of the the base points of an eligible flight.
-On top of that, the discounts on flights get bumped up to 7%.
+At this level, your earn gets a boost to 30% of the base points of an eligible flight.
+On top of that, the discounts on flights get bumped up to 8%.
+In addition, a 3% discount on Discount Economy is now available.

-Level 3, the top level, is available to businesses that earn 100,000 points or more from flying during their membership year.
+Level 3, the top-level, is available to businesses that earn 80,000 points or more from flying during their membership year.

 Earning Points from other Business Expenses

 In addition to earning points from flying, your business can also earn points when using the services of over 50 partners.
-There are quite a range of these partners in the program, and they include rental cars, office products, and a range of other business related products and services.
+There is quite a range of these partners in the program, and they include rental cars, office products, and a range of other business-related products and services.
 You can view the range of partners on a dedicated partner page,

 Some of these partners also allow you to earn directly in the Qantas Frequent Flyer program.
 In some cases (for example, Avis), you can earn in both programs.
 However, in other cases, you can earn in one program or the other, but not both,